How to Elope at NYC Town Hall Marriage Bureau - a Complete Guide by a NYC Elopement Photographer

 Photo Opportunities Inside City Hall

 There are also many photo opportunities inside Town Hall.
 The first being while you walk into the building.
 Once you are in, your photographer must put there camera away until you pass security.
-Once you are passed security, you can take iconic green couch photos.
+Once you are passed security, you can take the iconic green couch photos!
+I love taking these photos both with and without flash.

 Once you get into the ceremony room, your photographer can capture your actual ceremony.
 You can not stay in the room once you are done, so be sure they take plenty of photos during that time.
 There are two rooms, one having a rainbow background, and one having a purple one.
 You will get sent to one or the other by an employee, and can not choose.